Janet Suzman: Later activities

 In her native South Africa she directed Othello, which was televised, and Brecht's The Good Woman of Setzuan (renamed The Good Woman of Sharpeville) both at the Market Theatre, Johannesburg.
-She also toured her modern adaptation of Chekhov's The Cherry Orchard - a South African response entitled The Free State.
+She also toured her modern adaptation of Chekhov's The Cherry Orchard – a South African response entitled The Free State.
 She wrote, starred in and directed this piece with the Birmingham Repertory Theatre.
 Other productions with Suzman as director included A Dream of People at the RSC, The Cruel Grasp at the Edinburgh Festival, Feydeau's No Flies on Mr Hunter (Chelsea Centre, 1992), Death of a Salesman (Theatr Clwyd, 1993), and Pam Gems's The Snow Palace (Tour and Tricycle Theatre, 1998).

 In 2002, she returned to the RSC to perform in a new version of The Hollow Crown with Sir Donald Sinden, Ian Richardson and Sir Derek Jacobi.
 In 2005, she appeared in the West End in a revival of Brian Clark's 1978 play Whose Life Is It Anyway? starring Kim Cattrall.
 In 2006 she directed Hamlet and in 2007 she played Volumnia in Coriolanus in Stratford-upon-Avon, for which she received excellent notices.
 In 2010, she appeared in Dream of the Dog, a new South African play, at the Finborough Theatre, London, which subsequently transferred to the West End.
 Suzman wrote Acting With Shakespeare: Three Comedies, a book based on a series of acting master classes.

-In 2014, Suzman was criticized for comments regarding arts participation in the theater.
-In response to a call by Meera Syal to engage in more diverse audiences, Suzman inaccurately referred to theater as "a white invention, a European invention."
+In 2014, Suzman was criticised for comments regarding arts participation in the theatre.
+In response to a call by Meera Syal to engage in more diverse audiences, Suzman referred to theatre as "a white invention, a European invention.
+There is, in fact no archaeological evidence to indicate otherwise."

 Personal life and honours

-Her marriage (1969–86) to director Trevor Nunn ended in divorce; they have one son.
+In 1969, she married director Trevor Nunn and together they had a son.
+They divorced in 1986.

 Suzman was appointed Dame Commander of the Order of the British Empire (DBE) in the 2011 Birthday Honours for services to drama.

-Janet Suzman holds Honorary D.Litt. degrees from the Universities of Warwick, Leicester, London (QMW), Southampton, Middlesex, Kingston, Cape Town University Edge Hill University and Buckingham University.
+Suzman holds honorary DLitt degrees from the universities of Warwick, Leicester, London (QMW), Southampton, Middlesex, Kingston, Cape Town, Edge Hill and Buckingham.

 She is an Honorary Fellow of the Shakespeare Institute, and was awarded the Pragnell Award for lifetime services to Shakespeare in 2012.
 She is a patron of the London International Festival of Theatre.